pulseq/tutorials/12_Radial_and_nonCartesian/README.md

 ***s02*** describes a 2D slice-selective radial sequence, built based on
 ***s01*** using the mr.rotate function.
 The mr.rotate function rotates
-the readout gradient and its pre-phaser around the *z*-axis to a certain angle, which projects the gradient into the *x*- and *y-*axis and thus produces two components.
+the readout gradient and its pre-phaser around the *z*-axis to a certain angle, which projects the gradient into the *x*- and *y*-axis and thus produces two components.

 ***s03\_CartesianGradientEcho***